DBraun/DawDreamer/README.md

 # DawDreamer

+Read the [introduction](https://arxiv.org/abs/2111.09931) to DawDreamer, which was presented as a Late-Breaking Demo at the [2021 ISMIR Conference](https://ismir2021.ismir.net/lbd/).

 DawDreamer is an audio-processing Python framework supporting core [DAW](https://en.wikipedia.org/wiki/Digital_audio_workstation) features:
 * Composing graphs of multi-channel audio processors
 * Audio playback